 The Dogo Argentino and the APBT are quite similar in their appearance as they are both quite stocky and muscular, and as such the Dogo Argentino is often mistaken for the APBT and vice versa.
 There are, however, a few differences that set them apart from one another.

-The Dogo Argentino stands taller at 24 – 27 inches, and weighs 88 – 100 pounds, whereas the APBT stands slightly shorter at 18 – 21 inches and weighs 35 – 65 pounds.
+The Dogo Argentino stands taller at 24 to 27 inches, and weighs 85 to 100 pounds, whereas the APBT stands slightly shorter at 18 to 21 inches and weighs 35 to 65 pounds.
 Some would describe the Dogo Argentino as the larger brother, having the same muscular frame but much bigger and more imposing.

-Where they are similar is that they are both affectionate and loving towards their family, and you will often find yourself sitting on the sofa with them laying across your lap at the end of the day, or anytime of day if you have an APBT!
+Where they are similar in that they are both affectionate and loving towards their family, and you will often find yourself sitting on the sofa with them laying across your lap at the end of the day, or any time of day if you have an APBT!

 If you raise them correctly, you will have a well-behaved and well-balanced pup.
-Of course, you need to do your research to see if they will suit you and your lifestyle, but a great way to get an insight in to how awesome they are as pets in their family setting is to check them out on Social Media.
+Of course, you need to do your research to see if they will suit you and your lifestyle.
+A great way to get an insight into how awesome they are as pets in their family setting is to check them out on Social Media.
 Pugsley the Pitbull shows us all exactly how loving and affectionate these guys really are.

 The Dogo Argentino and the APBT are similar in their exercise needs in that they are medium energy dogs and they both need around 60 minutes of exercise a day.

 They do differ, however, in that the Dogo Argentino is more likely to become bored and uninterested than the APBT, so to keep him entertained you must switch up activities.
 He needs more mental stimulation than the APBT for sure.